AdnanChowdhury7249/Calculator/README.md

 # Calculator
-Calculator created with HTML, CSS and JS.
+Calculator created with HTML, CSS and Javascript.